Tolerable/ELEMENTEGG/README.md

 ## How to Play

 1. **Pick Elements:** Choose initial elements that will define the attributes of your egg.
+2. **Combine Elements:** Discover Element combinations to win TOKENS for SLOTS spins!
-2. **Spin for Ore:** Use tokens to spin for ore, redeeming it for additional elements.
+3. **Spin for Ore:** Use tokens to spin for ore, redeeming it for additional element feed for your egg.
-3. **Feed the Egg:** Feed your egg with the elements you've collected to help it grow.
+4. **Feed the Egg:** Feed your egg with the elements you've collected to help it grow and level up.
-4. **Hatch and Play:** Once hatched, guide your creature through levels, consuming resources and advancing deeper.
+5. **Hatch and Play:** Once hatched, your creature can advance through the depths, consuming resources and advancing deeper.

 Stay tuned for more updates as the game evolves!